 Decaf coffee anyone?
 It contains methane dichloride and methylene chloride if it’s not water-processed.
 Methylene chloride converts to carbon monoxide in the human body thus blocking the oxygen carrying capacity of the hemoglobin molecule.
 Methylene chloride is also used in nail polishes.
 Nail fungus anyone?
 It damages the liver, kidneys and CNS and is responsible for headaches, insomnia, nervousness and tremors.

-Formic acid (aka Eugenyl formate) (a key component to scorpion stings) is a food additive used as a synthetic spice flavoring for beverages, ice creams, ices and candy.
+Formic acid (aka Eugenyl formate) (a key component to scorpion stings) is used as a synthetic spice flavoring for beverages, ice creams, ices and candy.
 Formic acid is highly corrosive and naturally occurs in apples and other fruit.
 It’s the reason why so many people are allergic to Hazelnuts, Walnuts and Pecans (these nuts are higher in formic acid than other nuts).
 Formic acid is used for de-hairing hides, as a preservative for silage (which should not be fed within 4 weeks of slaughtering.)
 Chronic exposure to Formic Acid causes albuminuria (protein or foam in the urine.)

 Hormones found in meat: If you know anything about farming you wonder how they can sell meat for such cheap prices when your local farmer is selling theirs for about 3 times the price.
 Well, these animals are fed lots of cheap genetically modified grains and their diets are fortified with hormones and food additives to keep them growing fast.
 DES (the hormone that caused all those birth defects in the 60s) is still being found in meat along with estradiol, mibolerone, testosterone propionate, trenbolone and a bunch of others.
 These hormones are injected into the animals via growth implants or put into their feed.
 Melengestrol acetate is a progesterone used to treat animals and suppress ovulation.
 It’s added to animal feeds so regulate the flock so that all the babies will be born approximately the same time.
 Methylprednisone is found in milk.
 Other hormones used in the meat industry are Corlutin, Cyclogest, Luteal hormone, rBST (Recombinant Bovine Somatotrophin or IGF-1), Synovex, Gesterol 50 and Progestaject.

 Hydrogen cyanide.
 Cyanide?
 Really?
 Well, yes.
 The FDA tolerates up to 200 ppm in cocoa.
 Ahh, this gives a new meaning to the phrase “Death by chocolate” no?
 How does it get into the chocolate?
 Well, the compressed gas is used for exterminating rodents and insects that like the cocoa beans.
-Hydrogen cyanide is also an acceptable food additive in cereal flours, cereals, ham/bacon/sausage, and it’s OK to use in mastitis medications (which eventually get into our milk supply.)
+Hydrogen cyanide is also acceptable in cereal flours, cereals, ham/bacon/sausage, and it’s OK to use in mastitis medications (which eventually get into our milk supply.)
 Signs of overdose include shortness of breath, paralysis, unconsciousness, convulsions, respiratory arrest, weakness and fatigue.
 The average fatal dose is 50-60mg.

 Insect repellents with DL-n-Butyl Phthalate is an estrogen disrupter.
 Your best bet is to use something organic like Buzz Away (an essential oil spray you can purchase at the health food store which is quite effective.)